activepapers/activepapers.github.io/_posts/2019-05-10-Pharo-edition.md

 end.
 However, it's such an important means that everything else is structured around it.
 Moreover, software development also deals with data (about software) and models (as specifications).
 In the end, the differences are gradual rather than fundamental.
+This journey has just begun, and I don't really know where it will lead.
+Stay tuned for updates!